Our Vernon Square and Somerset House buildings will be closing in light of the COVID-19 (coronavirus) outbreak – find

 The Courtauld was originally located in Portman Square, Marylebone.
-In 1989 we moved to Somerset House, Strand, and, from January 2019, we will be moving to our new home at Vernon Square, King’s Cross, until 2022.
+In 1989 we moved to Somerset House, Strand, and, from January 2019, we moved to our new home at Vernon Square, King’s Cross, until 2022.
 This move marks the start of our exciting transformational Courtauld Connects project.

 The Courtauld’s location at Vernon Square ensures that we continue to be in easy reach of all the capital’s major museums, galleries and libraries.
 Find out more about our new neighborhood.

 Cost of living

 There are a variety of resources available to help you plan your budget.
 Many retailers and entertainment venues will offer discounts or concession prices when you present your student ID.